EyeTyrant/collectorui/README.md

 # collectorui

-## Angular UI for liftOffProject hosted on Heroku. mySQL database hosted on Amazon RDS.
+## Angular UI for [liftOffProject](https://github.com/EyeTyrant/liftOffProject) hosted on Heroku. mySQL database hosted on Amazon RDS.

+The app can be accessed at https://eyetyrant.github.io/collectorui/ with your Firefox browser, (not yet compatible with Safari, Chrome, or Edge).
+## OR
+From Dockerhub:
 With docker installed, type the following commands in your cli to interact with the app:

 1. docker pull eyetyrant/collectorapi:v1.0